jeffrey-xiao/dotfiles/README.md

 . ./install.sh
 . ./symlink.sh
 ```
-Any errors with the installation will appear in `./install.log`.
+Any errors with the installation will appear in `install.log`.

 ### With [dotinstall](https://github.com/jeffrey-xiao/dotinstall)